tomasmark79/MarkWareVCMake/README.md

 - **Quick Start**: Ready to use immediately after cloning.
 - **Flexibility**: Supports the creation of applications with statically or dynamically linked libraries.
-- **Cross-Platform Support**: Works on Linux, macOS, and Windows.
+- **Cross-Platform Support**: Works on Linux 🐧, macOS 🍏, and Windows 🪟.
-- **Cross-Compilation Support**: Enables compilation for various platforms.
+- **Cross-Compilation Support**: Enables compilation for various platforms with help of Conan 2 and CMake.
 - **Modularity**: Easily extendable and customizable to meet project needs.

 ---